WHATS HOT

 Partial molar pregnancy:

 A partial molar pregnancy occurs when there is one egg and two sperm that penetrate the egg.
 However, during the development and cell duplication process, a severe abnormality occurs in the developing embryo.
-This means that with a partial molar pregnancy, you could have a uterine mole with no heartbeat, but you may find baby parts such as , teeth, bone, amniotic fluid, or placenta parts balled up into a grape-like structure.
+This means that with a partial molar pregnancy, you could have a uterine mole with no heartbeat, but you may find baby parts such as hair, teeth, bone, amniotic fluid, or placenta parts balled up into a grape-like structure.

 Molar pregnancy symptoms: [more]